declaredata/fuse_python/README.md

 # DeclareData Fuse Client Bindings for Python

 A Python client library for **DeclareData Fuse Server** that provides a PySpark-compatible API.
 Scale down your Spark clusters and speed up workloads without changing your code.

+> DeclareData Fuse Server and this library are under active development.
+This is a pre-release version and may contain bugs or incomplete features.
+Please review and contribute to our [compatibility development status](https://github.com/declaredata/fuse_python/issues/6).

 # Contents